Outsourcing: Australia overview

 International standards.
 See above, Data protection and data security.

 Generally, customers and/or their third party consultants draw up the services' specification.
 Customers typically define in-scope services as broadly as possible and do not attempt to rely solely on the inherently difficult task of developing a comprehensive description of every task, function and responsibility comprising the outsourced functions.

-Whilst service level agreements and service credit arrangements are standard outsourcing management tools, in each case they are customised for the particular transaction so there is no typical scheme.
-However, often there is a capped amount at risk for service level credits and suppliers often request that service level credits are specified as the customer's sole remedy (though this is frequently resisted by customers).
+Service level agreements and service credit arrangements are standard.
+However, outsourcing management tools are customised in each case for the particular transaction so there is no typical scheme.
+There is often a capped amount at risk for service level credits and suppliers often request that service level credits are specified as the customer's sole remedy (though this is frequently resisted by customers).

 Flexibility in volumes purchased